Salty-Shio/learning-go/notes.md

 }
 ```

 For passing parameters, the name of the parameter comes first, followed by the type declaration.
-This also means that you cannot pass other data types into the function.
-For instance, if you wanted to print an integer and you have a function that takes in a string, you will first have to cast the value to a string before passing it in.
+This also means that we cannot pass other data types into the function.
+For instance, if we wanted to print an integer and we have a function that takes in a string, we will first have to cast the value to a string before passing it in.

 ```go
 func functionName(value string) {